 A biometric time and attendance system makes use of unique physical modalities to track the time and attendance of employees.
 Since biometric attendance uses physical data that is unique, it is virtually impossible to spoof this method of clocking in and it can eliminate buddy punching completely.
 It is an almost foolproof way of keeping your employees from abusing your time management system.

-However, biometrics may come at higher upfront costs and there are some legal nuances you should be aware of.
+However, biometric time clocks have their pros and cons.
+Biometrics may come at higher upfront costs and there are some legal nuances you should be aware of.
 Laws concerning the use of biometric time and attendance systems govern the way biometric data can be collected, stored, and then deleted.
 Consider consulting with legal counsel before implementing biometric attendance systems in your workplace.

 Having a good company culture is an effective way to cultivate employee morale in the workplace.
 A satisfied and loyal employee who is well familiarized with policies ruling time theft will be less likely to clock a colleague in or engage in other fraudulent behavior for that matter.
 Here are a few ways you can facilitate a positive culture: